-This one-day skills-based course provides an opportunity to reflect on, and enhance, your skills in working in the five-session manner with care coordinators and clients.
-You can consider and try out ways of working flexibly within the structure of the overall approach.
+This one-day skills-based course provided an opportunity to reflect on, and enhance, skills in working in the five-session manner with care coordinators and clients.
+Participants could consider and try out ways of working flexibly within the structure of the overall approach.

-The facilitators will share the new CAC relationship file (both service user and care coordinator versions) which have been bespoke designed for this consultancy version of CAT.
+The facilitators shared the new CAC relationship file (both service user and care coordinator versions) which had been bespoke designed for this consultancy version of CAT.
 These are replacements for the old psychotherapy file, and better capture the dynamics of the care dyad that are the focal point of the intervention.

-Steve and Katie will also introduce you to new video material they have recently produced, which follows a CAC through each of the five sessions.
+Steve and Katie also introduced participants to new video material they had recently produced, which follows a CAC through each of the five sessions.
 The videos illustrate each of the composite components and main aspects of the approach, providing material for group reflection and discussion.

-You can observe and practice developing ‘here and now’ reformulations to inform case management.
-Additionally you can explore ways of developing exits with the care-co-ordinator and the client.
+There was a chance to observe and practice developing ‘here and now’ reformulations to inform case management; additionally exploring ways of developing exits with the care-co-ordinator and the client.

 - An introduction to the five session CAC approach and its key skills